Creating a FastCS Driver#

 Building Up The API#

 The simulator supports many other commands, for example it reports the total power currently being drawn with the P command.
-This can be exposed by adding another AttrR with a Float datatype, but the IDUpdater only supports the ID command to get the device ID.
-This new attribute could have its own updater, but it would be better to create common updater that can be configured with the command to send so that they can share the same code.
+This can be exposed by adding another AttrR with a Float datatype, but the IO only supports the ID command to get the device ID.
+This new attribute could have its own IO, but it is similar enough that the existing IO can be support both.

-Modify the handler to take a command_name string and use it to create a new attribute to read the power usage.
+Modify the IO ref to take a name string and update the IO to use it in the query string sent to the device.
+Create a new attribute to read the power usage using this.

 Note